hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 * May.
 2021 - Sep.
 2021: Research Assistant
   * University of Tehran
   * Title: Design and Fabrication of Superconducting, Stable, and Low-Cost Electrodes on Flexible Substrates
-  * Duties included: Examining different types of materials to choose the more appropriate one as the electrode, Investigating different materials to use as a flexible, transparent, and stretchable substrate, Examining various coating methods to fabricate precise patterns for electrodes, Investigating durability, stability, and conductivity of fabricated flexible electrodes nad optimize its characteristics.
+  * Duties included: Examining different types of materials to choose the more appropriate one as the electrode, Investigating different materials to use as a flexible, transparent, and stretchable substrate, Examining various coating methods to fabricate precise patterns for electrodes, Investigating durability, stability, and conductivity of fabricated flexible electrodes and optimize its characteristics.
   * Supervisor: [Prof. Nikfarjam](https://fnst.ut.ac.ir/en/~a.nikfarjam)
 <br>
 <br>